The Fourth Alabama Painting by Don Troiani

 Company N Natchez Cavalry/ Adams Troop: CAPT.
 W T MARTIN

 The company was accepted in state service for the war at Jackson, Hinds County, Mississippi, on 13 April, 1861, and was mustered in state service for the war by First Lieutenant D Walworth, Adams Light Guard No.1, Mississippi Volunteers, at Natchez, Adams County, Mississippi, on 18 May, 1861.
-The company was mustered in Confederate service for the war at Lynchburg, Campbell County, Virginia, by Major & Assistant Adjutant General H L Clay, Confederate States Army, on 26 June, 1861, and was temporarily assigned to the 1st Virginia Cavalry, Company N, at Fairfax Courthouse, Fairfax County, Virginia, on 31 August, 1861.
+The company was mustered in Confederate service for the war at Camp Davis, Agricultural & Mechanics' Society Fairgrounds, on Fifth Street, half a mile southwest of Lynchburg, Campbell County, Virginia, by Major & Assistant Adjutant General H L Clay, Confederate States Army, on 26 June, 1861, and was temporarily assigned to the 1st Virginia Cavalry, Company N, at Fairfax Courthouse, Fairfax County, Virginia, on 31 August, 1861.
 The company was assigned to the 2nd Mississippi Battalion Cavalry, Company A, under the command of Major W T Martin, at Camp Cooper, two and a half miles east of Centreville, Fairfax County, Virginia, under the command of Major W T Martin, by Special Orders No.188, Adjutant & Inspectors General's Office, Richmond, Henrico County, Virginia, on 24 October, 1861.
 The 2nd Mississippi Battalion Cavalry was designated the Jeff Davis Legion, Mississippi Cavalry, on 7 December, 1861.

 Company O Sumter Mounted Guards: CAPT.
 W M STONE